lawnjelly/godot-llightmap/README.md

 * Albedo taken into account for bounces
 * Omnis and Spotlights, Directional lights (with forward tracing)
 * Emissive materials
-* Transparency (forward only)
+* Transparency

 ### Still todo
-* More work on backward tracing - directional lights, transparency, bug fixing
+* More work on backward tracing - directional lights, emission, bug fixing
 * Sky panorama textures
 * Roughness / metal from source textures for PBR reflections
 * Option of multiple lightmaps